telerik/winforms-docs/treeview/data-binding/binding-to-xml-data.md

 ---
 title: Binding to XML Data
 page_title: Binding to XML Data | RadTreeView
-description: Binding to XML Data
+description: This article shows how you can load an XML file into DataSet and then bind RadTreeView to it.
 slug: winforms/treeview/data-binding/binding-to-xml-data
 tags: binding,to,xml,data
 published: True